dilshankarunarathne/docker-notes/README.md

 This is a tag automatically added by Docker.
 These tags are used for versioning the images.
 Each image also has a unique identifier.
-The creation time and the size of the image is also
+The creation time and the size of the image is also displayed